Yes, more of them.

 I too have a number of recipes for American staple, one of which is published in Go Dairy Free.
 Printed at a time when I thought it could get no better CCC, it was a wholly triumphant day when I pulled that final batch out of the oven and found them to be just as I had remembered from so many years passed, when I could merely hope to lick the beaters when my mom had finished, let alone create them myself.
 It will still be my go-to recipe for that traditional taste, but that doesn’t they couldn’t stand a somewhat more modern twist every now and then.

 Encouraged by the wild success in using malted barley syrup recently, I could practically taste how harmoniously it would blend with the flavors of this cookie, and simply couldn’t resist the temptation to try it out.
 Now, I’m not about to claim that these are better than the first recipe, “just like mother made”, or the penultimate perfect CCC… But I’ll tell you one thing: They are damn good.

-Preheat your oven to 350 degrees and line a baking sheet with either parchment paper or a silpat.
+- Preheat your oven to 350 degrees and line a baking sheet with either parchment paper or a silicone baking mat.